How Long After a Car Accident Can You Sue?

 The clock for the statute of limitations starts running on the date of injury, the date of the discovery of the injury, or the date of death, depending on the circumstances of your case.
 If you don’t file your personal injury or wrongful death lawsuit within the allotted time in your state, your legal claim may be barred, and you will lose your right to sue.

 It’s up to the defense to raise the statute of limitations issue.
 If the defendant brings up the statute of limitations as an affirmative defense, it’s likely to result in dismissal.

 How can the personal injury attorneys at NST Law help me with my car accident lawsuit?

 There’s no reason that you should pay for property damage or injuries that someone else caused.
 A lawyer can answer your questions, discuss your legal options, and keep you updated as your case progresses.
 A qualified attorney will be able to advise you about how the statute of limitations applies to your case.

-With over thirty years in practice, NST Law has recovered over 1.5 billion dollars in settlements and verdicts for our clients.
+With over thirty years in practice, NST Law has recovered $2 billion in settlements and verdicts for our clients.
 We have many satisfied customers who could tell you that we are your best option.

 There are six pillars of service that our attorneys strive to adhere to as we attend to each client.
 These include:

 - Personalized service